shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ```
 sudo port install wine
 ```
-Note: the command above may run for 30 minutes or more.
+Note: the command above may run for 30 minutes or more depending on your internet connection speed

-If you don't have MacPorts installed, I recommend you skip this step.
-[Installing Wine manually](https://www.winehq.org/download) without MacPorts can be a challenging process due to the number of dependencies.
+If you don't have MacPorts installed, I recommend you skip this step as it's optional.
+[Installing Wine manually](https://www.winehq.org/download) without MacPorts can be a challenging process for some due to the number of dependencies.
 Not having completed this step will not impact your learning process.

 ## Troubleshooting

 * Make sure you are executing the command in the correct directory.
 Nearly all issues are a result of this.
 * In some cases, you may need to close the Terminal or Command Prompt window and reopen it.
-This is ensure that all your installed software is loaded in the path.
+This is done to ensure that all your installed software is loaded in the path.